Jackson Hole Ski Resort Review

 Where?
-Tucked into Wyoming’s top left-hand corner, the address for Jackson Hole Mountain Resort is Bridger-Teton National Forest, 3395 Cody Ln, Teton Village, WY 83025.
+Tucked into Wyoming’s top left-hand corner, the resort is technically located in Teton Village, WY.
 The nearest airport is Jackson Hole, just 30 minutes and 20 miles (32km) away.
-If you’re flying into Denver, there’s also a short connecting flight to Jackson Hole.
+There are ample connections into Jackson from many airports, the shortest connecting flights being from Salt Lake City and Denver.

 The area was originally called Jackson’s Hole after a Virginian trapper called David Edward Jackson.
 And the valley itself is 15 miles wide and 60 miles long and runs from Hoback Junction in the south to Togwotee Pass and Jackson Lake and in the north.
 Wild and remote, it’s rich in animal life including coyotes, wolves and bald eagles as well as elk, moose and bison.